TRIQS/nda/doc/ex7.md

 1. Diagonal elements are not related to any other elements (except to themselves by the identity operation).
 2. Off-diagonal elements with an index `(i,j)` are related to the element `(j,i)` by a complex conjugation.

-@subsection ex7_p2 Constructing the symmetry group
+@section ex7_p2 Constructing the symmetry group

 Once all of the desired symmetries have been defined, we can construct an nda::sym_grp object: